MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/inf-addservice-directive.md

 Specifies an action that the service control manager can perform.
 Multiple Action entries form an ordered list of failure actions.
 For more information, see [SC_ACTION structure](/windows/win32/api/winsvc/ns-winsvc-sc_action).

-**Note: FailureActions** syntax can only be used for *Win32 Services* and is available starting in Windows 11 Insider Preview Build 22581.
+**Note: FailureActions** syntax can only be used for *Win32 Services* and is available starting in Windows 11, version 22H2.

 ### Specifying Driver Load Order